global-asp/asp-source/en/0170_hyena-and-raven.md

 ##
 Raven flew and flew and flew until he was exhausted.
 But Hyena said,
-“Just a little further, my friend!”
+"Just a little further, my friend!"
 He could see the white and fatty meat just above them, and his mouth was watering.